The Cost of Returned Goods | Top 3 Reasons for Returns

 How to Maximize Returns Profitability

-Returns will never go away for good, so the goal is to minimize them as much as possible and process them as efficiently as possible.
+Returns will never go away for good & are becoming more complex as customers change their approach to buying products.
+The goal is to minimize returns as much as possible and process them as efficiently as possible.
 Consider these strategies for minimizing product returns’ cost:

 Rethink Return Policies